-Moderately negative social risk (S-3) reflects the risk, common to all regulated utilities, that public concern over environmental, social or affordability issues could lead to adverse regulatory or political intervention.
-While water companies and regulators have sought to address criticism over operational performance, bills and dividend payments, the opposition UK Labour Party has previously argued for nationalisation.
+Yorkshire Water's S-4 score reflects elevated risk that public concern over environmental, social or affordability issues could lead to adverse regulatory or political intervention.
+While the risk is common to all regulated utilities, it is particularly acute for UK water companies, with public perception at an all-time low and heightened scrutiny over operational performance and dividend payments.